 The diagram below will show you exactly how the cooling system works and the importance of its function for a water-cooled engine:

-- Radiator holds and stores the engine coolant
+- The radiator holds and stores the engine coolant

 - Blue represents the path of the cool coolant entering the water pump through the thermostat housing.
 This coolant will enter through the lower radiator hose.